FelisDiligens/joplin-plugin-cmoptions/README.md

 ## Installation

+### From the repo (recommended)

 - Go to the settings (Tools → Options) → Plugins
 - Search for CodeMirror Options
 - Click 'Install' and restart Joplin
+- Enjoy

+### Manually

+- Download the *.jpl file from the [releases](https://github.com/FelisDiligens/joplin-plugin-cmoptions/releases) section
+- Go to the settings (Tools → Options) → Plugins
+- Click the gear next to 'Manage your plugins' and choose 'Install from file'
+- Select the downloaded *.jpl file
 - Enjoy

 ## Usage